 \section{Introduction}

 Proactive decision support systems are a case of human-in-the-loop planning \cite{kambhampati2015human} where the human is responsible for making the decisions and is supported by an automated planning system in complex decision-making scenarios.
-Such systems have been shown to aid the user in making faster and better decisions \cite{grover2020radar}.
+In scenarios like Navy mission planning, where the commander has to keep track of a lot of information and might lose situational awareness given the complexity of the situation, decision support systems would be useful to provide timely support and help the commander regain situational awareness.
+In fact, such systems have been shown to aid the user in making faster and better decisions \cite{grover2020radar}.
 Given that the human (whom we assume to be an expert) is responsible for the final plan in this mixed-initiative setting, a key aspect required for the success of this synergy is to support the user's requirement for explanations, especially when the suggestions made by the system are not acceptable to the user.
-Previously, works on decision support systems such as \radar~\cite{grover2020radar} have considered technologies in Explainable AI Planning (XAIP) \cite{chakraborti2017plan,sreedharan2018handling} to facilitate such interaction but the participation of the user in the explanatory dialogue was limited. \radar~provided minimally complete model reconcilation explanations (presented in \cite{chakraborti2017plan}) as and when required but the explanations were not based on specific user queries.
-This might lead to the system providing more verbose explanations which can be hard for the decision maker to understand.
-To avoid such situations, the system should let the decision-maker drive the explanatory dialogue and provide explanations that cater to the specified query.
+While previous works on decision support systems \cite{grover2020radar,mishra2019cap} leverage technologies developed in Explainable AI Planning (XAIP) \cite{chakraborti2017plan,sreedharan2018handling,sreedharan2019can}, the participation of the user in explanatory dialogue is limited; \radar~\cite{grover2020radar} provided minimally complete model reconciliation explanations (presented in \cite{chakraborti2017plan}) as and when required but the explanations were not based on specific user queries.
+This can result in the generated explanations being verbose, making them incomprehensible to the decision-maker.
+To avoid such situations, the system should let the user drive the dialogue and provide explanations based on the user's query.
 In this regard, we propose \radarnew, an extension of the \radar~system \cite{grover2020radar}, that supports interactive contrastive explanations \cite{miller2018contrastive} and uses it as the main vehicle for the interaction between the system and the user.
 We enable users to specify alternatives (referred to as foils) to a plan suggested by the system and ask for explanations that cater to the specified foil.
 Moreover, we look at the foils as a specification of the user's latent preferences and use that interpretation to come up with refined plan suggestions.
-We have also made some interface improvements that aid in smoothening the interaction process.
+We have also made interface improvements that aid in smoothening the interaction process.